-All requests for advanced standing by transfer students are processed on a course-by course basis by the Office of the Dean.
+All requests for advanced standing by transfer students (students transferring credits from another accredited school of pharmacy to NDMU SOP) are processed on a course-by course basis by the Office of the Dean.
 To request such consideration, a student must submit a letter of request and the request form to the Office of the Dean in which the student lists a course(s) previously taken, which might be similar in content to a professional course(s) that he/she is scheduled to take.
 The student must also provide an official course description(s) and a syllabus (syllabi) of the course(s) previously taken.
 All requests must be submitted at least 4 weeks prior to the start of the course being considered.
 Advanced standing will be considered for coursework taken in which a letter grade of C or better has been earned.
 A C- letter grade is not acceptable for advanced standing consideration.
 Such course grades are not used in the calculation of the GPA.